-Screw on arms of chair onto the front legs.
+Screw on arms of the chair onto the front legs.

-Again drill pilot holes and then bolt on back support piece.
+Again, drill pilot holes and then bolt on back seat support piece.

-Screw middle back piece on chair.
-Make sure both arms and vertical back piece are level before attaching.
+Screw the middle back piece on the chair.
+Make sure both arms and the vertical back piece are level before attaching.

-Screw on next two back pieces spacing evenly, making sure to keep arms level.
+Screw on next two back pieces.
+You want the slats to be spaced evenly, making sure to keep arms level.